Latest Panthers News February 2026

 - Trevor Etienne

 Chuba Hubbard joined the Panthers as a fourth-round pick in 2021 after a prolific career at Oklahoma State.
 As a rookie, he served as the primary backup to Christian McCaffrey, rushing for over 500 yards in ten starts when McCaffrey was injured.
-In 2024, Hubbard totaled 1,195 rushing yards and ten touchdowns.
+In 2024, Hubbard totaled 1,195 rushing yards and ten touchdowns, while this season he recorded 511 yards and one touchdown.

 With RB Jonathon Brooks missing the 2025 season, the Panthers signed Cowboys' RB Rico Dowdle in free agency, adding depth to the running back room.
-Dowdle is coming off a 1,000-yard season.
+Dowdle is coming off a 1,000-yard season in 2024 and followed it up in 2025 with 1,076 rushing yards and six touchdowns.

 Carolina selected Georgia running back Trevor Etienne in the fourth round of the NFL draft.
 Etienne is a dual-threat and will bring versatility to the offense.
 He signed a rookie contract with the team in May.